Westpac Logo

 Westpac Logo History

 The bank was conceived as the largest financial institution in the vast Western Pacific area.
-First, BNSW (short for Bank of New South Wales) opened branches in Australia and almost all of Oceania.
+First, BNSW (short for Bank of New South Wales) opened branches across Australia and most of Oceania.
 This event stretched over the 19th and 20th centuries.
-In 1850, his branch opened in Moreton Bay; a year later – in the city of Victoria; in 1861 – in New Zealand; in 1877 – in the southern part of the country; and 1883, in the western part.
-Then, the bank moved to a more expanded expansion: in 1901, it opened a Fiji branch in 1910 – in Papua New Guinea and Tasmania.
+In 1850, his branch opened in Moreton Bay; a year later, in the city of Victoria; in 1861, in New Zealand; in 1877, in the southern part of the country; and in 1883, in the western part.
+Then, the bank expanded further: in 1901, it opened a branch in Fiji; in 1910, it opened branches in Papua New Guinea and Tasmania.
 Thus, the Westpac logo gained widespread recognition.

 This was followed by several mergers and offshoots, which were not reflected in the corporate logo.
 Its current name was and remained its basis.
 It comprises two parts indicating this financial institution’s region: “WESTern” and “PACific.”
 In some cases, the full name was used; in others, it was abbreviated.
 In total, there are five basic logos in the bank’s history.